constellation-daq/Constellation/docs/protocols/cdtp.md

 The timestamp SHALL follow the [MessagePack](https://github.com/msgpack/msgpack/blob/master/spec.md) specification for timestamps and contain a 64-bit UNIX epoch timestamp in units of nanoseconds.
 Possible values MAY be the time of sending the message or the time of generation of the payload at the sending CMDP host.

-The OPTIONAL map SHALL contain a sequence of key-value pairs.
+The map MAY contain a sequence of key-value pairs.
 The key MUST be of string-type and the values MAY be any of the types supported by the [MessagePack](https://github.com/msgpack/msgpack/blob/master/spec.md) specification.

 ### Message Payload